Guillermo Varela: Peñarol

 Born in Montevideo, Varela started his career with his hometown club Peñarol and made his senior debut on 5 June 2011, in a 1–0 home defeat against Racing Club de Montevideo, on the last matchday of Uruguayan Primera División.

-Manchester United and loan to Real Madrid Castilla
+Manchester United

 In May 2013, Varela went on a two-week trial with Manchester United after an impressive performance at the 2013 South American Youth Championship.
-On 7 June, Varela announced he was having a medical, and on 11 June, United completed his signing on afive-year contract, becoming the first signing of new manager David Moyes.
+On 7 June, Varela announced he was having a medical, and on 11 June, United completed his signing on a five-year contract, becoming the first signing of new manager David Moyes.

+Loan to Real Madrid Castilla

 In September 2014, Varela joined Real Madrid reserve side Real Madrid Castilla for a season-long loan.
 He was, however, included in the 2014–15 UEFA Champions League squad for the first-team and he was given the squad number 28.
-He made 33 appearances and scored once, when he was set up by Martin Ødegaard in a 4–0 win over Barakaldo on 21 February 2015, at the Estadio Alfredo Di Stéfano in the season's Segunda División B.
+He made 33 appearances and scored once, when he was set up by Martin Ødegaard in a 4–0 win over Barakaldo on 21 February 2015, at the Estadio Alfredo Di Stéfano in that season's Segunda División B.